 Hue was the imperial capital of the Nguyen Dynasty that ruled Vietnam during the time of the French. ‘’Ruled’’ may be too strong a word because the French were the ultimate masters.
-However, it is an interesting city in Central Vietnam, close enough to Danang and its airport to be easily accessible for those enjoying a holiday in Vietnam.
-Good Vietnam tour operators often include Hue in their Vietnam travel packages.
+However, it is an interesting city in Central Vietnam, close enough to Danang and its airport to be easily accessible for those enjoying a trip in Vietnam.
+Good Vietnam tour operators often include Hue in their Vietnam packages.
 Hue is a UNESCO World Heritage site, offering plenty to see and do.
 If you decide to do some shopping in Hue, then this is the first place to visit:

 • Dong Ba Market is an ancient market, as old as any around.
 It offers a range of goods including the fresh produce of the region, clothing and household goods.
 It is located on the north bank of the Perfume River near the Citadel and is a great place for a traditional breakfast; pho (noodle soup), banh khoai (stuffed omelette) and spring rolls.